 The United States incarcerates its citizens at a rate higher than any other country in the world.
 Delaware’s incarceration rate, while dropping, is still higher than all of its neighboring states, including Maryland, Pennsylvania, and New Jersey.

 While state leaders have recently enacted law and policy to reduce the prison population, none of these reforms have tackled a major driver of the prison population in Delaware: the probation system.
-Delaware has the 8th highest rate among states for probation, with 13,519 people on probation as of June 30, 2019, and in 2015 1 out of every 3 people released from prison were re-arrested within three years.
-94% of those people didn’t commit a new crime.
+Delaware has the 8th highest rate among states for probation, with 13,519 people on probation as of June 30, 2019, and in 2015 1 out of every 3 people released from prison were re-arrested within three years, the majority of whom did not commit a new crime.

 Through probation reform, Delaware can:

 - Reduce crime and recidivism

 - Enable better victim restoration through payment of restitution

 - Enhance public safety by focusing resources on those most likely to reoffend

 - Free up millions of dollars for reinvestment, benefiting innumerable lives